Bowling is one of America’s most beloved pastimes and also one of its most competitive sports.

 A closed frame, however, is a little bit more difficult.

-A closed frame can only be achieved through a ‘strike’ or a ‘spare’ (which will be talked about later in this article) and occurs when you have knocked down all ten pins during your two throws.
+A closed frame can only be achieved through a ‘strike’, which happens when a bowler knocks down all ten pins on their first row.
+And a ‘spare’ (which will be talked about later in this article) occurs when you have knocked down all ten pins during your two throws.

 Before you start bowling you first need to know the symbols and terms used in the game, what they mean, and how to correctly score them.